 Like Italy, it’s hard to get a truly awful coffee in Spain, but it can happen.
 Here’s our guide to places in Granada which serve delicious coffee, cake and other sweet stuff.
 They’re either traditional, quirky or offer something a bit different.
 If you have a favourite, let us know!

-If you don’t want to read further, you could go straight to our map here.
+If you don’t want to read further, you could go straight to our custom coffee map here.

 Café Pastelería López-Mezquita

 A traditional, bustling café in the busy shopping stretch of Calle Zácatin.
 It’s normally full of locals who look like they’ve been coming here for decades.
 There are a series of large paintings by the bar which offer interest.
 The dour, but friendly, staff know how to make proper coffee.
 The cacophony of plate stacking is something to behold, too.